 About That Invisible Thing

-Now, let’s revisit that Invisible thing for a moment before we get into the details of the role of the Holy Spirit in the divine drama.
+Now, let’s revisit that Invisible thing for a moment before we move deeper into the details of the unique role of the Holy Spirit in the divine drama.
 A lot of people have a problem with invisible when it comes to God.
 But, invisible is simply what God looks like in His natural, Spirit form.
 And a friendship with Him definitely involves becoming comfortable with that reality.

 So, to begin that process, consider this.
 Invisible makes God no less real.
 It makes Him no less loving.
 It makes Him no less attractive.
 In fact, it may actually make Him even more attractive by virtue of the mysteriousness of invisibility.
-But, in any case, invisible is very much a part of who He is.
+But, in any case, invisible is very much a part of His identity.

 And beyond the issue of sight, it is also true that we cannot touch God, nor can we smell Him, or taste Him, or hear Him with our physical ear - at least on most days.
-So, out of the five physical senses, exactly none of them normally enable us to encounter the reality of God.
+So, out of the five physical senses, exactly none of them usually enable us to encounter and meaningfully explore the reality of God.

 This has not always been true, of course.
 Christ, as God, enabled us to know God through all of our physical senses as He walked upon the earth.
 But even then, with all of our physical senses in play, we found ourselves still unable to really grasp God - so much so, that we crucified Him, instead of embracing His love.

 So, bottom line: we will never be able to know this invisible God with just our physical senses.
 He is simply beyond the reach of such puny equipment.
-On our best day, God will still be incomprehensible to humanity’s sensory and even our empirical probes for that matter.
+On our best day, God will still be incomprehensible to humanity’s sensory and even our empirical probes of whatever type.

 And granted, there are some among us who get very upset at that thought.
 Their attitude seems to be, “How dare God presume to be bigger than my sensory comprehension?”
 They seem almost to expect an apology for such a presumption.